Slow

 Driven by first-hand experiences of migration and diaspora, the multi-disciplinary practice of Boedi Widjaja (b.
 1975, Indonesia/Singapore) articulates subtle reflections on memory, spatial relations and cross-cultural hybridities.
 He received the Singapore Art Museum and QAGOMA co-commission for Black—Hut, Black—Hut (2018-19), for the 9th Asia Pacific Triennial and 6th Singapore Biennale.
 Recent solo exhibitions include Declaration of (2019), Helwaser Gallery, New York; and Rivers and lakes Tanah dan air (2018), ShanghART Singapore.

-Let’s open our conversation with a poem you composed, and something that you found yourself drawn towards highlighting for our conversation.
-Tell us more about the poem and the context under which it was written.
+our conversation.
+Tell us more about the poem and the context under which it

 I wrote this poem for a live performance that I did in 2019 at ShanghART Singapore.
 At that time, I was thinking about how I could use the journal my late paternal grandfather left behind.
 During the last few years of his life, my paternal grandfather stayed with my family.
 The idea for writing that poem came about as I read his journal and looked at his writing.
 Both my grandfather and I share a diasporic story of sorts.
 He migrated from Fujian, China in his youth and was adopted into a different family.
 As a result, he changed his family name to travel with them to Indonesia as a family member.
 As for me, I traveled to Singapore at a rather young age.
 I made the trip with my elder sister and without our parents.
 Hence, I was keen to draw a metaphorical line from my grandfather to me.
 In order to do that, I felt that I needed to write something – just as he did.
 The poem came about through that thought process, and the poem reads: